Baby, Walk On: Linda Ronstadt version

 Linda Ronstadt recorded the song under the title "Walk On" in 1995.
-Her version, appearing on the album Feels Like Home for Elektra Records, feature sAlison Krauss on backing vocals.
+Her version, appearing on the album Feels Like Home for Elektra Records, features Alison Krauss on backing vocals.
 Ronstadt's version also charted in 1995, with "The Waiting" on the B-side.

 A review in Billboard of Ronstadt's version was favorable, stating that it "gives this progenitor a chance to fully strut her vocal stuff."